All marketers know the value of the email list.

 Next, make sure your offer is relevant.
 If someone is on a blog post about “cold email outreach,” they wouldn’t expect to find an offer for an eBook about “inbound marketing.”
 Even a broader umbrella topic, like “the ultimate guide to sales,” may fail, because the person looking for info on cold emails may not actually be in a sales role.

-But if you align the offer well, with, for example, an email course about cold outreach, your conversion rate will probably be quite high.
+But if you align the offer well, with, for example, an email course about cold outreach email subject lines, your conversion rate will probably be quite high.
 Here’s an effective example of this technique from Mailshake:

 2. Use Behavioral Targeting Pop-up Forms